andrewnicols/docs/docs/guides/javascript/index.md

 - The call to `document.addEventListener` has been moved to a new `registerEventListeners` function.
-  This is another Moodle convention which encourages you to structure your code so that each part has clear responsibilites.
+  This is another Moodle convention which encourages you to structure your code so that each part has clear responsibilities.
-- There is only one event listener and it checks if the Element clicked on was one that it is interested in.
+- One event listener is present and it checks if the Element clicked on was one that it's interested in.

-## Including Javascript from your pages
+## Including JavaScript from your pages

-Once you have written a Javascript module you need a way to include it within your content.
+Once you have written a JavaScript module you need a way to include it within your content.

-There are three main ways to include your Javascript and the best way will depend on your content.
+Moodle has three main ways to include your JavaScript and the best way will depend on your content.
 These are:

 - from a template via `requirejs`;
 - from PHP via the output requirements API; and
-- from other Javascript via `import` or `requirejs`.
+- from other JavaScript via `import` or `requirejs`.

 ### Including from a template

-Most recent code in Moodle makes heavy use of Mustache templates and you will usually find that your Javascript is directly linked to the content of one of your templates.
+Most recent code in Moodle makes heavy use of Mustache templates and you will often find that your JavaScript is directly linked to the content of one of your templates.

-All javascript in Mustache templates must be places in a `{{#js}}` tag.
+All JavaScript in Mustache templates must be places in a `{{#js}}` tag.
-This tag ensures that all Javascript is called in a consistent and reliable way.
+This tag ensures that all JavaScript is called in a consistent and reliable way.

 :::{caution}
-You should not add too much Javascript directly to a template.
+You shouldn't add too much JavaScript directly to a template.
-Javascript placed directly into Templates is not transpiled for consistent use in all browsers and it is not passed through minification processes.
+JavaScript placed directly into Templates isn't transpiled for consistent use in all browsers and it isn't passed through minification processes.
-Some browser-specific features will not be available.
+Some browser-specific features won't be available.
 :::

 This simplest form of this is: